Guyana girls dorm fire that killed 19 was deliberately set by student, official says | Law-Order

 The fire raced through the wood, concrete and iron-grilled building after it had been locked for the night by the dorm administrator — or house mother — to prevent the girls from sneaking out, Gouveia said.

+The girl, who is about 14, was burned in the fire and is in a hospital in the area.
+She expected to be released from the hospital this week and held in juvenile detention until she is an adult, said Leslie Ramsammy, an adviser to the health ministry.
 "She did this out of love for them.
-She felt she was forced to do so because many of them leave the building at night to socialise," Gouveia told The Associated Press.
+She felt she was forced to do so because many of them leave the building at night to socialize," Gouveia told The Associated Press.
 "This is a very sad situation, but the state is going to work with the students and the families to provide all the support they need."
 All but one of the victims were Indigenous girls aged 12 to 18 from remote villages served by the boarding school in Mahdia, a mining community near the Brazil border.
 The remaining victim was the five-year-old son of the house mother.

 Many of the victims were trapped as the building burned, though firefighters were able to rescue people by breaking holes through one of the walls.